 This dry shampoo also adds volume which is normally needed if I’m using it to avoid washing it.
 It’s also cruelty-free, alcohol-free, and there are no parabens, preservatives, sulfates or GMOs.
 I like that it’s an all natural, vegan formula and I can easily throw it in my gym bag or hand luggage as it’s not an aerosol.
 It can make hair a bit sticky, so it’s more of a last day before washing it or hair up product.

+One cheat I have for not just how to keep your hair blonde but for keeping blonde hair healthy is to wear hair extensions that are blonder than my real hair.
 My fab hairdresser Vicki Casciola (I love this woman, she’s taken my hair from fried to longer, blonder and healthier and is so ridiculously talented) has me hooked on Hotheads® Hair Extensions tape in extensions.
 I don’t have them all the time but when I want that blunt cut look or to go lighter we throw in a few lighter, ashy pieces rather than going platinum blonde with my own hair.

 They’re made of human hair and applied without tools or heat so they don’t damage your hair.
 Plus, she puts them in in about 20 minutes so I’m not sat in the chair for hours that I don’t have.

 5. Cheat – How to make hair look blonder using Adobe Lightroom Photo Editor App